neo4j/mcp/README.md

 <!-- mcp-name: io.github.neo4j/mcp -->

 # Neo4j MCP

 Neo4j MCP gives AI assistants and LLM-powered tools direct, structured access to your Neo4j graph database.
 By implementing the Model Context Protocol (MCP), it acts as a bridge between any MCP-compatible client, such as Claude, Cursor, or VS Code with MCP support, and your Neo4j instance.

 ## Features

-* Explore your graph schema - discover node labels, relationship types, and property keys
+- Explore your graph schema - discover node labels, relationship types, and property keys
-* Let AI reason on your data model without prior knowledge
+- Let AI reason on your data model without prior knowledge
-* Run Cypher queries - execute, read, and write queries against your database in response to natural language prompts
+- Run Cypher queries - execute, read, and write queries against your database in response to natural language prompts
-* Inspect and analyze data - retrieve nodes, relationships, and paths to answer questions, generate summaries, or feed data to other workflows
+- Inspect and analyze data - retrieve nodes, relationships, and paths to answer questions, generate summaries, or feed data to other workflows

+## Tools

+- `get-schema` — introspect labels, relationship types, property keys
+- `read-cypher` — execute read-only Cypher queries that do not modify database data, enforced via `EXPLAIN` and Neo4j's query-type classification. **Note: custom procedures or functions incorrectly classified as read-only by Neo4j may bypass this check; ensuring correct classification is the responsibility of the procedure/function maintainer.**
+- `write-cypher` — execute write Cypher queries (disabled if `NEO4J_READ_ONLY=true`)
+- `list-gds-procedures` — list available GDS procedures

 ## Installation